Revocable Cryptography from Learning with Errors: Introduction

 Note that the \textsf{DualGSW} ciphertext can be thought of as a column-wise concatenation of $N$-many independent Dual-Regev ciphertexts.
 In \Cref{thm:security-Dual-GSW}, we prove the security of our construction by invoking the security of our key-revocable Dual-Regev scheme.

 {{\bf S}} \paragraph{Revocable Pseudorandom Functions.} Our next focus is on leveraging the techniques behind key-revocable public-key encryption to obtain revocable pseudorandom functions.
-To recall, revocation security of pseudorandom functions stipulates the following: any efficient adversary after revoking the quantum state that enables it to evaluate pseudorandom functions cannot predict whether it receives pseudorandom outputs on many challenge inputs versus strings picked uniformly at random with probability better than $\frac{1}{2} + \negl(\secparam)$.
+Recall that the revocation security of pseudorandom functions stipulates the following: any efficient adversary (after successfully revoking the state that enables it to evaluate pseudorandom functions) cannot distinguish whether it receives pseudorandom outputs on many challenge inputs versus strings picked uniformly at random with advantage better than $\negl(\secparam)$.
 An astute reader might notice that revocation security does not even imply the traditional pseudorandomness guarantee!
 Hence, we need to additionally impose the requirement that a revocable pseudorandom function should also satisfy the traditional pseudorandomness guarantee.
-Towards realizing a construction satisfying our definitions, we consider the following template: \begin{enumerate} \item First show that there exists a $\mu$-revocable pseudorandom function, for $\mu=1$.
-Here, $\mu$-revocation security refers to the adversary receiving $\mu$ challenge inputs after revocation. \item Next, we show that any 1-revocable pseudorandom function also satisfies the stronger revocation security where there is no a priori bound on the number of challenge inputs received by the adversary. \item Finally, we show that we can generically upgrade any revocable PRF to also satisfy the traditional pseudorandomness property. \end{enumerate} The second bullet is proven using a hybrid argument.
+Towards realizing a construction satisfying our definitions, we consider the following template: \begin{enumerate} \item First show that there exists a $\mu$-revocable pseudorandom function for $\mu=1$.
+Here, $\mu$-revocation security means the adversary receives $\mu$-many random inputs after revocation. \item Next, we show that any 1-revocable pseudorandom function also satisfies the stronger notion of revocation security where there is no a priori bound on the number of challenge inputs received by the adversary. \item Finally, we show that we can generically upgrade any revocable $\PRF$ in such a way that it also satisfies the traditional pseudorandomness property. \end{enumerate} The second bullet is proven using a hybrid argument.
 The third bullet is realized by combining a revocable $\PRF$ with a post-quantum secure $\PRF$ (not necessarily satisfying revocation security).
 Hence, we focus the rest of our attention on proving the first bullet. \\